INFO-201-SUM-20/final-project-group-5/README.md

-#  COVID-19 and Respiratory Diseases: World Population Edition
+#  COVID-19 in the United States
 A project dedicated to understanding the effects of respiratory illness due to COVID-19 on human population.

 ## Domain of Interest